 These are the moments that make a wedding day, and these are the moments that make my films.

-After seven years and over two hundred weddings, I have really come to enjoy meeting new couples as they are on the brink of starting their new lives together.
+After ten years and over two hundred weddings, I have really come to enjoy meeting new couples as they are on the brink of starting their new lives together.
 It’s always interesting to hear how you met, what you now do for a living, the crazy experience you had at the last cake-tasting or your frustration with Aunt Mary because she refuses to send in her RSVP card!
 I’ve been there.
 Done that.
 Steph and I got married in 2009 but the memories of wedding planning are still fresh in my brain.
 I’m happy to give you some advice where I can, but mostly I just want to assure you that if you choose me, then hiring a wedding videographer will be one of the smoothest and easiest processes in your wedding.

 I would love to sit down with you to hear your story.
 Please feel free to email me or give me a call any time!